Album Raises New and Troubling Questions

-Album Raises New and Troubling Questions is a 2011 compilation album by the American alternative rock band They Might Be Giants.
+Album Raises New and Troubling Questions is a 2011 compilation album by American alternative rock band They Might Be Giants.
 It is the second compilation released by the band through their own Idlewild Recordings.
-It includes several songs originally written for Join Us as well as other rarities.
+It includes several songs originally written for Join Us, as well as other rarities.
 It was released online via iTunes and Amazon and limited run of CDs from the band's website.

 The cover of "Tubthumping" by Chumbawamba was recorded for The A.V.
 Clubs Undercover series of videos.
 The song features A.V.
 Club writers on backing vocals.

 The song "200 SBemails" was originally featured on the web series Homestar Runner.

-In 2012, the album was included in the Humble Music Bundle.